 As you can see, our favourite destinations from 2017 are scattered all over the world and offer something for every type of traveler.
 Whether you are a foodie, a city explorer, or someone looking for a way to escape the hustle and bustle and connect with nature, we hope that you find some inspiration for your 2018 travels on our list of favourite destinations from 2017!

 We are Oksana & Max, eco-conscious travelers on a mission to inspire responsible travel practices around the world.
-We are storytellers, photographers, and videographers traveling the world full-time in search of cultural experiences, human connections, and ways to make a positive impact on the destinations and communities we visit.
+We are storytellers, photographers, and videographers traveling the world full-time in search of outdoor adventures, wildlife encounters, cultural experiences and ways to make a positive impact on the destinations and communities we visit.